Buyer’s tool

 These figures come from public broker publications — Camper & Nicholsons’ cost-of-ownership white papers, Fraser Yachts’ annual benchmarks, Northrop & Johnson’s superyacht running-cost guides.
 Every line is a conservative industry average, not a promotional number.

-• Crew — head-count scales with length and type, ~$65k–$110k all-in per crew/year (salary + uniform + food + travel + insurance).
+• Crew — a crewed catamaran runs a 2-person team budgeted ~$1,450/ft (a 50 ft → ~$72.5k, per the real Aquila 50 pro forma); larger yachts scale by head-count at ~$65k–$110k all-in per crew/year (salary + uniform + food + travel + insurance).

 • Dockage — per-foot annual berth fees averaged across the region.
 Mediterranean ~$700/ft, Caribbean ~$350/ft, Southeast Asia ~$280/ft.